ampersandmcd/WRiFT/README.md

-# CapstoneExploration
+# WRiFT
-A repository to facilitate exploration and experimentation by Team Anthropocene Institute in the Spring 2022 edition of CSE 498 (Capstone) at Michigan State University.
+A repository to facilitate exploration, experimentation, and implementation of WRiFT: Wildfire Risks Forecasting Tool by Team Anthropocene Institute in the Spring 2022 edition of CSE 498 (Capstone) at Michigan State University.

 ## conda